🎯 Fee comparison: foreigners vs locals

 Thus locals pay much less than foreigners for park entry — a common structure in many Sri Lankan national parks.

-⚠️ What to know beyond the Yala safari entrance fee
+What else do you need to know besides the Yala safari entrance fee?

 Entry fees are only one part.
 Safari jeep hire (mandatory) adds a separate cost.
 (Camp Leopard)